FlamingFrenchman/Arch-Dotfiles/README.md

 2. st
     - alpha
     - anysize
-    - scrollback
     - bold-is-not-bright
-    - boxdraw (doesn't work currently)
+    - boxdraw (the patch needs to be messed with to get it to work with alpha)
-3. tmux (in the future)
+3. tmux
 4. i3-gaps
-5. polybar (will be replaced by lemonbar or gotten rid of entirely)
+5. dunst
 6. neovim (symlink init.vim to .vimrc)
-   - nnn.vim
-   - coc.vim
 7. nnn
-8. thunar
+8. Thunar
 9. firejail
 10. alsa (amixer)
 11. pulseaudio